Naughty by Nature: 1990s

-Naughty by Nature's first hit was "O.P.P.", which sampled the Jackson 5's hit "ABC" and was released in 1991 on their self-titled album Naughty by Nature.
-The track peaked at No. 6 on the Billboard Hot 100, and was named one of the top 100 rap singles of all time in 1998 by The Source magazine, and being ranked the 20th best single of the 1990s by Spin magazine.
+Naughty by Nature's first hit was "O.P.P.", which sampled the Jackson 5's hit "ABC" and was released in 1991 on their self-titled album, Naughty by Nature.
+The track peaked at No. 6 on the Billboard Hot 100, was named one of the top 100 rap singles of all time in 1998 by The Source magazine, and was ranked the 20th best single of the 1990s by Spin magazine.
 The album generated another hit with a reworking of Bob Marley's "No Woman No Cry" called "Everything's Gonna Be All Right" (the track was also called "Ghetto Bastard" on some explicit releases).
 That song detailed the experiences of Treach growing up in poverty, and now rising up to live a better life.
 Powered by the success of that song and "O.P.P.", their self-titled album went platinum.

 Fellow New Jersey native Tony D accused Naughty by Nature of stealing a sample from his album Music Makes You Move and using it on "O.P.P."
 The matter was settled out of court.
 Naughty by Nature scored a hit with the track "Uptown Anthem" from the soundtrack to the 1992 film Juice, in which Treach had a cameo appearance.
 Treach began to pursue an acting career after befriending Tupac Shakur on the set of Juice, and Naughty by Nature appeared in the 1993 film The Meteor Man as a street gang.
 After Shakur's murder in 1996, Treach recorded a tribute song titled "Mourn You Til I Join You".

-Later, the group had multiple hits from its third and fourth albums, called 19 Naughty III and Poverty's Paradise respectively.
+Later, the group had multiple hits from its third and fourth albums, 19 Naughty III and Poverty's Paradise, respectively.
 Both albums reached the No. 1 spot on the R&B/Hip-Hop Chart.
 "Hip Hop Hooray" was a success from the album 19 Naughty III.
 Its video was directed by Spike Lee and featured cameos by Queen Latifah, Eazy-E, Run-D.M.C., and Da Youngstas.
 Poverty's Paradise won the Grammy Award in 1996 for Best Rap Album, becoming the first album to win this award.
 It also spawned a hit song in "Feel Me Flow" which peaked at No. 17 on the Billboard Hot 100.

 They produced a remix of the Michael Jackson and Janet Jackson song "Scream" in 1995.

 In the mid-1990s, Naughty by Nature started their own music imprint, Illtown Records, and in 1995 released an album from their protégés the Rottin Razkals.

 In 1999, the group released its fifth album, titled Nineteen Naughty Nine: Nature's Fury.
 The album was fairly successful, being certified Gold by the RIAA, and spawned the hit "Jamboree" that peaked at No. 10 on the Billboard Hot 100.